misterjaytee/azure-storage-fuse-wiki/Installation.md

 ## Mounting
 ### One time mount
 1. Update connection.cfg file with your storage account information.
-By default, connection.cfg is located in blobfuse directory.
+By default, connection.cfg is located in the root directory of this repository.
 2. Run mount.sh

 `./mount.sh <path_to_mountpoint>`